AshitakaLax/gym-anytrading/README.md

 # gym-anytrading

+## NOTE: This is a sandbox jumping point for my personal development, this isn't something that should be used for development.

 `AnyTrading` is a collection of [OpenAI Gym](https://github.com/openai/gym) environments for reinforcement learning-based trading algorithms.

 Trading algorithms are mostly implemented in two markets: [FOREX](https://en.wikipedia.org/wiki/Foreign_exchange_market) and [Stock](https://en.wikipedia.org/wiki/Stock).
 AnyTrading aims to provide some Gym environments to improve and facilitate the procedure of developing and testing RL-based algorithms in this area.
 This purpose is obtained by implementing three Gym environments: **TradingEnv**, **ForexEnv**, and **StocksEnv**.